BarnabasTaye/printf/README.md

-printf prohect by Igbe Ajaga
+This is a printf project done by Igbe Ajaga and Barnabas Taye